moetunes/Some_sorta_bar/Readme.md

 >		sleep 1m
 >	done &

+###Alignment is set in the text by marking the start with an ampersand and L, C or R

+**e.g.** To have the text right aligned

+&R some text here.

 ###Colours are set at compile time so edit them to suit.
 The first colour is the background and the following eight are for the text.